 Edit (06/14): This post is one of INTO MIND’s most popular ones to date, but it’s also kind of an oldie by now.
 I wrote it at the beginning of 2013, which is why it does not contain steps on some concepts that I would now consider essential, like colour palettes for example.
 I will soon do a complete update of the 10 step revamp, but for now please make sure you also check out the table of contents for a current list of all tools and techniques.

 Are you are minimalist or a maximalist?
 Would you prefer to own a small selection of high-quality items or buy a completely new set of clothes every season and have lots of options?
-Before you edit your wardrobe, think about your general approach to personal style.
+Before you edit your wardrobe, think about your approach to personal style.
 Read about my own approach here

-Perhaps the most liberation step in the whole process is a thorough wardrobe detox.
+Perhaps the most liberating step in the whole process is a thorough wardrobe detox.
 You need to get rid of everything in your closet that is tainting your vision of personal style in order to be able to add new items onto a clean, ‘pure’ canvas.
 I wrote a looong post about wardrobe detoxing, click here

 to read it.

 The next step on the road towards an expressive and functional wardrobe is to develop your aesthetic ideas and create a cohesive, refined concept.
 Moodboards

 are a great way to collect visuals all in one place.
 First, gather a ton of inspiration.
 Then, analyse everything and identify themes

 There is no point in building a wardrobe around platform heels, if you work from home or spend most of your time in a conservative environment.
 Your wardrobe should not only express your personal style but also be tailored to your lifestyle.
 Does your wardrobe fit your lifestyle?

 Capsule wardrobes are one of the core elements of a minimalist approach to personal style